bmanders716/bmanders716.github.io/cookbook.md

 skewer through, and toast them before the fire.

-Chicken ‡ la Marengo.
+Chicken ‡†¨a Marengo.

 _Ingredients_--1 chicken.
-               1Ω pint of second stock.
+               1Ì†∞int of second stock.
                3 tomatoes.
                1 piece of carrot, turnip, and onion.
                1 sprig of parsley, thyme, marjoram.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                A few drops of lemon juice.

 _Method._--Cut the chicken into neat joints and fry them in the butter.